chlebek07/PcManager/README.md

 - Windows 7 or later.
 - .NET Framework installed (typically already available on most systems).

-Build Instructions

-1. Open the project in Visual Studio.
-2. Set build configuration to `Release`.
-3. Build the solution (`Build > Build Solution`).
-4. Navigate to `bin/Release` to locate the executable.

 Disclaimer

 This project is for educational and testing purposes only.
 The author is not responsible for any misuse or damage caused by this software.